CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 In order to demonstrate normalization by evaluation, we will begin with something called "the untyped lambda calculus."
 Don't be put off by the Greek letters or a mention of "calculus"; we will not be computing integrals here!
+It's worth knowing just a little bit about the untyped lambda calculus so that you recognize what is going on in the examples which we will use, but if you find yourself puzzling out individual derivations, just know that it's not really necessary to understand the type checker which we are building.

 You can look at the untyped lambda calculus as a very tiny programming language, or you can look at it as an alternate model of computation.
+Both are correct views.
 There is only one data type, which is an anonymous function taking a single argument and returning a single value.
 The type of this argument and returned value are, naturally, anonymous functions taking a single argument and returning a single value.
-There are no other types.
+*There are no other types.*

 Sometimes people say that programming languages would be easier to learn if they had a simple core with fewer features.
 That might be right in some cases, but